bazel-xcode/xchammer/CODE_OF_CONDUCT.md

 # Code of Conduct

-At Pinterest, we work hard to ensure that our work environment is welcoming and inclusive to as many people as possible.
+At bazel-xcode, we work hard to ensure that our work environment is welcoming and inclusive to as many people as possible.
 We are committed to creating this environment for everyone involved in our open source projects as well.
 We welcome all participants regardless of ability, age, ethnicity, identified